daniel04061/zoomIn/README.md

 # zoomIn
-jQuery Plugin that type/zooms text into a control.
+A simple jQuery Plugin that type/zooms text into a control.

 ## Demo